 Use of Trade Names

-It is appropriate for faculty to discuss drugs or devices when CME topics call for it.
+It is appropriate for faculty to discuss drugs or devices in some CME activities, depending on the topic.
 However, to avoid commercially biasing a presentation, faculty should discuss classes of drugs and avoid use of trade names.
-If it is necessary to use trade names, please address drugs or devices made by at least two companies.
+If it is necessary to use trade names, faculty should address drugs or devices made by at least two companies.
 These guidelines apply whether or not a presentation receives commercial support.

 HIPAA and Case Presentations